A very easy cherry scones recipe made with fresh cherries. Frozen or preserved cherries can be used as well.

 Freeze before baking

-- Once solid, give the scones (still wrapped) in freezer bags and place them back in the freezer.
+- Once solid, put the scones (still wrapped) in freezer bags and return them to the freezer.

 - Once you are ready to bake them, remove them from the freezer and let them on the counter while you heat the oven.
 Unwrap them, place them on the lined baking tray, and bake as the recipe requires or until golden brown.